Synobsys/synobsys.github.io/how-to/how-to-create-entity-bdd-tests-from-a-stencil.md

 1. Add a dependency to <YourEntity>Scenarios
 1. Open the TestSuite screen
 1. In the widget tree add a new container and name it <YourEntity>Tests
-1. Insert a text widget and set the text to : "Feature As a <concept>adminstrator I can maintain <yourentity"
+1. Insert a text widget and set the text to : "Feature As a <concept>administrator I can maintain <yourentity"
 1. Insert the scenario web blocks
 1. Publish the module
-1. Open the TestSuite screen in your browser and check that all tests are succesfull.
+1. Open the TestSuite screen in your browser and check that all tests have completed with success.

 ## Create tests in an existing module